Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Experimental Analysis

 \subsection{Robustness and Statistical Significance Tests}

 In this section, we assess the robustness of our empirical results by evaluating the performance of different forecasting models based on differences in measurement errors, using multiple comparisons with the best (MCB) test.
 The model-agnostic MCB test is a nonparametric method that ranks each forecaster based on its performance across multiple datasets \citep{koning2005m3}.
-It then identifies the model with the lowest average rank as the best-performing framework and considers the critical distance (CD) of this model as the reference value for comparison.
+It then identifies the model with the lowest average rank as the best-performing framework and considers the critical distance of this model as the reference value for comparison.
 Fig.~\ref{fig:MCB_test} presents the MCB test results across different forecasting tasks based on RMSE, MAPE, SMAPE, and MAE metrics.
-The figure shows that the proposed NARFIMA model achieves the lowest average ranks for RMSE, MAPE, SMAPE, and MAE metrics, making it the `best' performing model, followed by the ARIMAx, BSTSx, and Naïve frameworks in terms of the RMSE metric.
-The CD of the NARFIMA model (shaded area), serves as the reference value of the MCB test.
-Since the CD values of all baseline forecasters, except ARIMAx, BSTSx, and Naïve, lie well beyond this reference, their performance differs significantly from that of the best-performing NARFIMA model.
+The figure shows that the proposed NARFIMA model achieves the lowest average ranks across all metrics, making it the `best' performing model, followed by the ARIMAx, BSTSx, and Naïve frameworks in terms of the RMSE metric.
+The critical distance of the NARFIMA model (shaded area), serves as the reference value of the MCB test.
+Since the critical distance values of all baseline forecasters, except ARIMAx, BSTSx, and Naïve, lie well beyond this reference, their performance differs significantly from that of the best-performing NARFIMA model.
 Overall, the MCB test highlights the statistical significance of the performance differences, demonstrating the superiority of the NARFIMA model across various datasets and forecast horizons.

-Alongside the MCB test, we utilize the Murphy diagram approach to assess the robustness and forecastability of the proposed NARFIMA model.
-The Murphy diagram technique detects empirical forecast dominance between competing models across a range of scoring functions \citep{ehm2016quanttiles}.
-Unlike the MCB method, which focuses on ranking models based on their average forecast accuracy, the Murphy diagram provides a comprehensive evaluation by examining whether a forecasting model consistently outperforms others across different loss functions.
-The Murphy diagram is constructed by computing the scoring function